Goldstone (film)

 Goldstone is a 2016 Australian crime thriller film directed by Ivan Sen. It is a sequel to Mystery Road (2013) and stars Aaron Pedersen, Alex Russell, Jacki Weaver, David Wenham and David Gulpilil.
 It was released in Australia on 7 July 2016.
-According to the film's end credits, it was largely shot on location in the small town of Middleton, Queensland, Australia.

 Plot

 Three years after exposing the corruption in his hometown of Winton, Queensland, the Indigenous detective Jay Swan is sent to the small mining town of Goldstone to find a missing Asian tourist.
 He is pulled over for driving under the influence by a young local cop, Josh, who informs the town's corrupt mayor, Maureen.

 Jay is asleep in a motel caravan when it's shot up by two men, one with an eye patch.
 When Josh arrives, Jay tells him of his case.

 Josh tells him the motel management is furious and wants Jay to leave.
 Josh takes him to a remote off-grid shelter.

 Josh goes to the local mine, Furnace Creek, to meet with the mine's supervisor, Johnny, who attempts to bribe him to help Furnace Creek expand their operations.
 Johnny then meets with Maureen, who is trying to help him get approval from the local Aboriginal land council by bribing the land council's head, Tommy, to allow the use of the land.

 Jay meets with a local Aboriginal elder, Jimmy, in his search for the missing Asian tourist.
 Jimmy leads him to Furnace Creek.